Table of Contents

 All about Moss and Putting Greens

 Over the years, artificial turf has been very popular, especially in Southern California, as it has been regarded as maintenance-free, with the advantage of not needing to conduct edge trimming, mowing, and irrigation adjustments.
-Although synthetic turf offers many benefits, it is a surface that can also catch dirt and contaminants, microbes, and bacteria.
+Although synthetic turf/putting greens offer many benefits, it is a surface that can also catch dirt and contaminants, microbes, and bacteria.
 This is very true especially if you have installed synthetic turf putting greens, as most of the putting green surfaces are manufactured without drainage holes in the backing.

 Due to the lack of drainage holes on putting greens, they can remain stable through their warranty.
 This is because excessive water flowing through compacted soils may damage the sub-base resulting in the settlement and show deformity in the putting surface.
 Due to the moisture not finding any where to go, it will end up staying inside the fibers resulting in the build-up of mold and moss in the putting green surface, causing irregular ball roll.
 Moss has become more of an issue on putting greens in part because of low pile heights.
 New colonies of moss can continue to develop if the moss becomes established.